endymion/sneakernet/index.md

 # Sneakernet Forum
 ## Internet forum software for people without Internet access.

-An traditional Internet forum is a web application that hosts discussions.
+A traditional Internet forum is a web application that hosts discussions.
 People can participate in the conversations by connecting to the web site directly.
 In Figure 1, the Internet discussion forum at www.yourforum.com consists of a collection of messages, and Person A and Person B have both posted messages by directly connecting to the web site through the Internet.
 Person C and Person D, who don't have a way